FlaxEngine/FlaxDocs/manual/editor/options/index.md

 ## Custom options

 The Editor supports extending the options by adding custom settings.
 This can be used by the editor plugins.
-To learn how to use custom option it see the [tutorial here](../../scripting/tutorials/custom-editor-settings.md).
+To learn how to use custom option see the [tutorial here](../../scripting/tutorials/custom-editor-settings.md).